Analysis: Six players who need to emerge for the UW Huskies to win out

 So, why isn’t he always used that way?
 Why has Bryant scored just one touchdown this season, and why did that score come from 47 yards out?
 It seems, on the outside, that the Huskies’ hybrid tight end should be the program’s primary pass-catching red-zone threat.
 That has not been the case this season (or in the previous two).

-There’s a realistic possibility that Bryant could enter the NFL Draft following his junior season.
+There’s a realistic possibility that Bryant could enter the NFL draft after his junior season.
 Before he does, Bush Hamdan and Co. better utilize their most talented target.

 WR Terrell Bynum (or Puka Nacua, or Jordan Chin, or Marquis Spiker, or Austin Osborne)